 In a food processor (I use my Mini-Prep; any small processor is recommended for this recipe), blend the almond butter, tahini, carob powder, salt and chia until you have a smooth paste.
 Add the stevia and vanilla, if using, and whir again to blend.
 Add the coconut and hemp seeds and pulse until evenly distributed.
 Scoop the mixture by teaspoonfuls and roll into balls.
 Refrigerate (or freeze) 20 minutes or more to allow the mixture to firm up a bit.
 (If you can’t wait to dig in, they’re still delicious right away, but they will be fairly soft).
 Makes 4-5 balls.

 4) Coconut Shake

-You’ll be seeing lots of thai coconuts on this blog, friends.
-They’re delicious, hydrating, full of healthy fats, and they’re also a naturally sweet–yet not too sweet–food.
+Young coconuts are delicious, hydrating, full of healthy fats, and they’re also a naturally sweet–yet not too sweet–food.
 As part of my ongoing attempt to re-create the culinary genius on display at Bonobos, I’ve created my own low-sugar version of their infamous coconut chai.